Trigg endorses Adelaide Oval move

-ADELAIDE chief executive Steven Trigg has endorsed the proposed move of AFL football to Adelaide Oval in 2014, ahead of a vote by SACA members on May 2.
+Crows chief executive Steven Trigg has endorsed the proposed move of AFL football to the Adelaide Oval

 In a letter to members on Wednesday, Trigg said the Crows would be more than $3.5million a year better off playing games at a redeveloped Adelaide Oval than they would be staying at AAMI Stadium in its current state.